-Learn how absolutely easy it is to make your own Honey Simple Syrup for mocktails, cocktails, iced teas, and lemonades.
-Once you try the amazing flavor of honey in your drinks, you’ll never go back to refined sugar syrups.
-Honey syrup for cocktails may just be your new favorite thing!
+Learn how easy it is to make your own Honey Simple Syrup for mocktails, cocktails, iced tea, and lemonade.
+You’ll love the amazing flavor of honey syrup in your drinks.

 Even with the amazing longevity of honey, this simple syrup will not last forever.
 Store it in the fridge in an air-tight container for up to four weeks.